Scottish-Tech-Army/Volunteer-app/README.md

 5. Copy the `.env.example` file in the api root folder and name your new file `.env` in the same folder.
 Fill in the empty values (`""`) in your file for any credentials/settings (API keys for STA Jira API access, AirTable, etc).
     >**Note** Credentials themselves not provided, these should be requested/provided on joining the dev group.

 6. At the command prompt type `npm install` then `npm start` to start the Volunteer App API server.
+Note the port that the server is running on.

 7. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**)